gilbertpwns/gilbertpwns.github.io/README.md

 # Welcome

 Welcome to my personal blog, portfolio, and toolkit for computer research, hacking and development.
-Please take a gander at the bottom disclaimer before proceeding and utilize any and all information in this domain with discretion and at your own risk.
-Thanks for dropping by! :]
+Please take a gander at the bottom disclaimer **before proceeding** and utilize any and all information in this domain with discretion and **at your own risk**.
+Thanks for dropping by! 😊

 ![cactaur-pusheen](./img/cactaur-pusheen.png)
 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">